Thorinair/OpenComputers-Misc/README.md

 # OpenComputers-Misc
-Libraries, applications and 3D models I program and design for Open Computers.
+Applications, libraries and 3D printer models I program and design for the OpenComputers mod.